 The simplest way to support this type of outreach is to donate to an organization that is already running these ads.
 Because they already have experience running ads, they will have a better idea of what works and what doesn’t.
 Two of our top recommended charities, The Humane League and Mercy For Animals, run these ads, and they even test different ads to see which ones perform well.

 If you prefer running the ads yourself, we still highly recommend starting a conversation with an organization that is already running them.
 This will cut down on performance costs that will undoubtedly occur as you learn the best methods for this intervention.

 Humane education requires public speaking skills, and opportunities are not plentiful for the newcomer wishing to engage in this activity.
 However, if you are willing to invest time in pursuing speaking opportunities and have the necessary experience, this is another way to advocate for farmed animals.
 An important consideration is the size of the audience; this type of intervention may be substantially more effective if you organize larger, auditorium-style presentations rather than individual classroom lectures.
-We conducted a study on humane education and published the results in 2014.

 How do I start providing humane education?